Our Screening Process

 County Criminal Search – A county criminal search returns information from the court records in which the conviction is recorded.
 Reports include, but are not limited to, date of arrest, case number, disposition date, disposition verdict, degree of charges (felony, misdemeanor, etc.), and charge.

-10. Motor Vehicle Reports- Again we use top-rated and legally compliant B&B Reporting to run our Motor Vehicle Reports.
+10. Motor Vehicle Reports (long-term candidates only)- Again we use top-rated and legally compliant B&B Reporting to run our Motor Vehicle Reports.
 For all long-term placements we run a detailed motor vehicle report to the greatest extent legally allowed by law.
 Motor vehicle reports let us know if the nanny's license is valid/unexpired, license class, past or current suspensions and reported violations.
 Depending on the issuing state the report will also include any points added to the license.
 Below is information from B&B Reporting on what the motor vehicle reports pulled include.

 • A Motor Vehicle Records Check is a report of your candidate's driving history.
 The information comes from the Department of Motor Vehicles in each state and can usually be accessed instantly.
 Results include: